NavyaG-lab/Tech-writer/itaipu/create_basic_dataset.md

       case _ => throw new Exception("Invalid Attribute in Calls")
     }))
 ```
 Yeah, it isn't pretty, and we'll probably do something to wrap it neatly in a function in the future, but for now we got nothing.

+Also, let's put a description on those fields, so to let people know what they're all about.

 That finishes our definition.

 ## 6 - The Final Product